corbie11/XFJailbreakDetection/README.md

 XFJailbreakDetection
 =====================

-A library to detect if an iOS device is jailbroken or not.
+### The most advanced jailbreak detection library for iOS
 <br>
 XFTestApp only developed for testing app, it doesn't play the main role of detection.